UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 #### \_\_init\_\_(label="%p%", defaultValue=0, min=0, max=100)

+**label** - This is the text that will be shown in the ProgressBar.
 **min** - Defines the minimum value that can be selected.
 **max** - Defines the maximum value that can be selected.

 ### **Properties**
 ***************************